MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 where *n* in the chemical amount of ideal gaz and *R* is the ideal gaz constant.

-During one cycle, the hot reservoir experiences a drope of entropy by an ammount
+During one cycle, the hot reservoir experiences a drope of entropy by an amount

 .. math::

     \Delta S_{H} = -\frac{\lvert \Delta Q_H \rvert}{T_H}

-while the cold reservoir experiences a grow of entropy by an ammount
+while the cold reservoir experiences a grow of entropy by an amount

 .. math::